Date

 3. Debt settlement

 Debt settlement agreements result in you repaying a portion of your debt.
 In this case, you need to involve a debt settlement company.
-Over a number of months, you make payments to the debt settlement company—not your creditors.
+Over a given number of months, you make payments to the debt settlement company—not your creditors.
 When your debt settlement company feels there is enough money built up, they then begin the negotiation with your creditors.
 They’ll try to settle your debts for less than what you owe, offering a lump sum from the holding account to which you’ve been contributing.

 The benefit of this option is that if the offer is accepted by your creditors, you’ll be paying back less than you owe.
 However, debt settlement companies charge you a fee, and there’s no guarantee that your creditors will accept the offer.
 In the end, they may charge you fees and refer you on to a professional, like a Licensed Insolvency Trustee (LIT), who will work with you on a consumer proposal.